 What kind of business insurance is right for you?
 Get in touch to learn about packages that perfectly suit your needs.

-Five coverages vitally important to the every pet groomer.
+Five coverages are vitally important to every pet groomer.

 - Professional Liability: protects against errors and omissions related to grooming operations

-- Animal Bailee: protects against an animal who may suffer from injury or worse in your care.
+- Animal Bailee protects against an animal who may suffer from an injury or worse in your care.